-After going through the process of finalising your bar business plan, registering your business, acquiring licences and approvals, determining your financing and finding a location, you’re ready to take the next step and build out your space.
+After going through the process of nailing your bar business plan, registering your business, acquiring licenses, determining your financing, and finding a location, you’re ready to take the next step and build out your space.
 But where should you start and what are your options?

 Here is the Square checklist for all of the hardware and tools you should consider to get up and running.

 Download a PDF of the checklist here

 It can be easy to forget about these basics when you’re starting out and focused on fine-tuning your operations, but planning ahead will help your operations run smoothly while avoiding surprise expenses.

 - WiFi: Before you open your doors, ask yourself if WiFi will be used for staff only or if you want to offer it to customers to connect.

 - Computer/tablet: While you can do plenty of business management from your phone, it’s helpful to have a computer or tablet available for larger projects.

 - Basics (pens/paper/staplers/clips): Like many of these tools, buying in bulk and budgeting ahead can help save on future costs.